fickya1987/CSV-Excel-File-Analyzer-App/README.md

 # CSV/Excel File Analyzer App

 ## Overview
-This application is a simple, intuitive tool for analyzing and visualizing data from CSV and Excel files.
-Built with Streamlit, it allows users to upload a data file, select columns, and generate basic visualizations such as line plots and histograms.
+This Streamlit application provides an intuitive interface for analyzing and visualizing data from CSV and Excel files.
+It now includes user authentication for added security and uses Plotly for interactive data visualization, offering a more dynamic and engaging user experience.

 ## Features
+- **User Authentication:** Secure login system to restrict access to authorized users.
+- **Interactive Data Visualization:** Utilizes Plotly for creating interactive line plots, bar charts, scatter plots, and histograms.
 - **File Upload**: Users can upload CSV or Excel files.
 - **Column Selection**: Interactive selection of two columns from the uploaded file for visualization.
-- **Data Visualization**: Generates line plots and histograms based on the selected data columns.
+- **Plotly Integration:** Offers enhanced, interactive charts with hover-over details for a deeper data exploration.
 - **Error Handling**: Robust error handling for file reading and data processing.

 ## Installation